Curriculum Guide

 Honors Physics 1 (0.5 credits, fall)

 This course offers a standard mechanics syllabus including one- and two-dimensional motion, forces, energy, momentum and impulse, circular motion, gravitation, and simple harmonic motion.
 The approach is both mathematical and conceptual; it emphasizes the connection of ideas to everyday life and stresses the development of problem-solving strategies in quantitative applications.
 Extensive use is made of laboratory experiments and demonstrations.
-Open to students by department decision.
+Open to Class VII students by department decision.

 Honors Physics 2 (0.5 credits, spring)

 The second semester of Honors Physics continues with the study of waves, sound and music, physical and geometric optics, electrostatics, circuits, and magnetism.
 Extensive use is made of laboratory experiments and demonstrations.
 Prerequisite: Honors Physics 1.
-Open to students by department decision.
+Open to Class VII students by department decision.

-Astronomy (0.5 credits, fall)
+Applications in Experimental Science (0.5 credits, fall)

 Engineering Design I (0.5 credits, spring)